ESAPI/esapi-java-legacy/README.md

 Development for the "next generation" of ESAPI (starting with ESAPI 3.0), will be done at the GitHub repository at [https://github.com/ESAPI/esapi-java](https://github.com/ESAPI/esapi-java).

-<b>IMPORTANT NOTES:</b>
+**IMPORTANT NOTES:**
-The default branch for ESAPI legacy is the 'develop' branch (rather than the 'main' (formerly 'master') branch), where future development, bug fixes, etc. will now be done.
-The 'main' branch is now marked as "protected"; it reflects the latest stable ESAPI release (2.1.0.1 as of this date).
+* The default branch for ESAPI legacy is the 'develop' branch (rather than the 'main' (formerly 'master') branch), where future development, bug fixes, etc. are now being done.
+The 'main' branch is now marked as "protected"; it reflects the latest stable ESAPI release (2.4.0.0 as of this date).
 Note that this change of making the 'develop' branch the default may affect any pull requests that you were intending to make.

-Also, the <i>minimal</i> baseline Java version to use ESAPI is Java 8.
+* Also, the *minimal* baseline Java version to use ESAPI is now Java 8.
 (This was changed from Java 7 during the 2.4.0.0 release.)

 # Where can I find ESAPI 3.x?
 As mentioned above, you can find it at [https://github.com/ESAPI/esapi-java](https://github.com/ESAPI/esapi-java).

-Note however that work on ESAPI 3 has not yet become in earnest and is only in its earliest planning stages.
+Note however that work on ESAPI 3 has not yet begun in earnest and is only in its earliest planning stages.
 Even the code that is presently there will likely change.

 # ESAPI Release Notes
 The ESAPI release notes may be found in ESAPI's "documentation" directory.
 They are generally named "esapi4java-core-*2.#.#.#*-release-notes.txt", where "*2.#.#.#*" refers to the ESAPI release number (which uses semantic versioning).